 - Nothing to be uncertain

 Mercer on the next spot with its magnetic cutting board for Japanese knives.
-This board is a launch of 2015, & this is ranking as the 132nd best cutting board out there at Amazon.
-Plus, it is also a lightweight boy that weighs less than 2 pounds.
+This board is a launch of 2015, & it is also a lightweight boy that weighs less than 2 pounds.

 Mercer is using Acacia wood in its construction that can be found in Greek, Anatolian, African & Australian lands.
 However, Mercer’s Acacia extraction is from Australian lands that are formed in high temperatures throughout the year.